wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 As discussed in previous sections, the decoding stage is simulated when PIN instruments a new basic block.
 The decoder timing information is stored as relative cycles, beginning at cycle zero, which will be expanded to actual cycles of the microarchitecture during dynamic simulation.
 For each basic block, the decoding stage is only simulated once, and stored for later execution.
-This technique eliminates the overhead of decoding the same basic block every time it is executed, resulting in better simulation throughput.
+This technique eliminates the overhead of decoding the basic block every time it is executed, except for the first time, which can result in better simulation throughput.
+The decoder implementation is in decoder.cpp.
+The entry point of the decoder is `decodeBbl()`.

+zSim is designed to model microarchitectures similar to Core2 and Nahalem.